bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 ### Wasmtime Run Support for Components

-Now that Wasm is evolving beyond simple modules to embrace the Wasm Component Model, developers have more granular control over the execution and composition of individual components.
-Wasm component that use the WebAssembly Interface Types (WIT) can now use the `wasmtime run` command with the optional `--invoke` argument to call their exported function from their component (**with** [WAVE](https://github.com/bytecodealliance/wasm-tools/tree/main/crates/wasm-wave)).
+As Wasm evolves with the Component Model, developers gain fine-grained control over component execution and composition.
+Components using WIT can now be run with `wasmtime run`, using the optional `--invoke` argument to call exported functions (**with** [WAVE](https://github.com/bytecodealliance/wasm-tools/tree/main/crates/wasm-wave)).

 Example of running a Wasm **component** that exports a function: